alecgunny/kook-tracker/README.md

 App for automatically updating fantasy surf spreadsheet.
-Plan to use
-<a href="https://developers.google.com/sheet/api/quickstart/python">this API</a>
-to push updates to sheet in real time.
-Very much a work in progress at the moment.
+An example for how this would work is available <a href=https://docs.google.com/spreadsheets/d/1hMA7UJfjuV5mGmWvb4g2351oSu6LRljFVPWEmaF22Hw/edit?usp=sharing>here</a>, assuming that the Elastic Beanstalk app is running.